Threshold of originality: United States

-Car Credit City logo: U.S. Copyright office ruled this logo too simple to be protected, but a slightly more complicated version was accepted for registration (authority).
+Car Credit City logo: US Copyright office ruled this logo too simple to be protected, but a slightly more complicated version was accepted for registration (authority).

 The logo of Amtrak is not considered a "work of authorship" because it only consists of text in a simple typeface, so it is not an object of copyright in respect to US law.

 In United States copyright law, the principle of requiring originality for copyright protection was invoked in the 1991 ruling of the United States Supreme Court in Feist Publications v.
 Rural Telephone Service.
 The court opinion stated that copyright protection could only be granted to "works of authorship" that possess "at least some minimal degree of creativity".
-As such, mere labor ("sweat of the brow") is not sufficient to establish a copyright claim.
+As such, mere labour ("sweat of the brow") is not sufficient to establish a copyright claim.
 For example, the expression of some obvious methods of compilation and computation, such as the Yellow Pages or blank forms, cannot receive a copyright (demonstrated in Morrissey v.
 Procter & Gamble), but sufficiently original elements within the work itself can still be eligible for protection.

 The Supreme Court similarly established in Star Athletica, LLC v.
 Varsity Brands, Inc. that artistic elements of a practical article (such as clothing) can be copyrighted if they meet the threshold of originality, and can be identified as art when they are mentally separated from the item's practical aspects.